silverwind/droppy/README.md

 $ docker pull silverwind/droppy
 $ docker run -p 8989:8989 -v $HOSTDIR:/droppy-data silverwind/droppy
 ```
 Replace `$HOSTDIR` with a directory on the docker host where configuration and files can be stored for persistence outside the container.
-This isn't strictly necessary, but it enables simple one to update by simply pulling a new image.
+This isn't strictly necessary, but it enables one to update by simply pulling a new image.

 To install to a local directory:
 ```console